I am delighted and honoured to have been appointed as the new Headteacher for Austrey School.

 Hi, my name is Michelle Gugleta and I am the Robins (year 1/2) and Wagtails (Reception Class) teacher.
 I qualified as a teacher in 2000 and have worked in schools in Serbia, Tyne and Wear, Berkshire and Staffordshire.
 I joined Austrey School as a teacher in 2016.
 In school I am responsible for the Early Years and lead the worship council.
 In my spare time (if I have any) I enjoy spending time with my family, cooking and reading.

-I have worked at Austrey Primary School as a Teaching Assistant since September 1999.
-My time here has been very enjoyable and interesting as my role and relationship with the children has constantly developed over the years.
+I have worked at Austrey Primary School since September 1999.
+My time here has been enjoyable and interesting as my role and relationship with the children has constantly developed over the years.
+I currently have the pleasure of teaching the reception children in Wagtails.

 My name is Dawn Ryan, I am a teaching assistant at Austrey and I give one to one support in school.